 Good for all patients but is essential for rabbits and if compromised e.g. brachycephalics, C-sections.
 Use a tight fitting face mask and aim for 3-5 mins.

 If the endotracheal tube is too long the apparatus dead space increases as does the possibility of placing the ET tube into a bronchus.

 Ideally get into the habit of using a laryngoscope for intubation for better visualisation of the area.
 Check cuff inflation by gently squeezing the rebreathing bag whilst inflating the cuff and listening for the hiss of escaping gas to cease.
 Over-inflation can risk damage to tracheal tissues.

 At induction, IV injection speed should result in the total dose, if required, being administered over a period of 60 seconds.

-Administer one quarter of the calculated dose every 15 seconds.
+In dogs and cats administer one quarter of the recommended dose every 15 seconds and in rabbits 1/4 of the recommended 2mg/kg dose every 20-25 seconds.
 Assess depth of anaesthesia after each 1/4 dose until the patient is fully anaesthetised and can be intubated with ease.
-In well premedicated animals the total calculated dose may not be required.
+In well premedicated animals the animals the recommended dose may not be required.

 Visit Using Alfaxan for dosage information.

 After a single full induction dose of Alfaxan® Multidose, the duration of anaesthesia will vary according to the patient, concurrent medications and disease processes.
 2mg/kg administered to a healthy un-premedicated dog will result in approximately 10 minutes of anaesthesia50, 5mg/kg administered to a healthy un-premedicated cats will produce approximately 25 minutes of anaesthesia51 and in a healthy rabbit approximately 10 minutes of anaesthesia71.

 Maintenance with Alfaxan